lutzer/node-red-contrib-finite-statemachine/README.md

 ### Changing the "data" object

 The *data* object can only be changed or extended during a valid transition.
-I.e. the JSON object contents sent in a `msg` containing no valid transtion within the `msg.topic` does not lead to any *data* object changes.
+I.e. the JSON object contents sent in a `msg` containing no valid transition within the `msg.topic` does not lead to any *data* object changes.

-Therefore see example "State machine with feedback flow" above: To be able to change the *data* object in the *state* RUNNING, the transition *run* is defined: This transition does not change the *state* but may change the *data* object within *state* RUNNING.
-The two lower injections can change the *data* object only in the *state* RUNNING.
+Therefore see example "State machine with feedback flow" above: To be able to change the *data* object in the *state* RUNNING, the transition *run* is defined: This transition does not change the *state* but may change the *data* object within *state* RUNNING like the two lower injections do.
-In the example the JSON message of the upper set injection contains:
+In the example the definition of the upper set injection is like follows:

 ![change-data-object](images/change-data-object.png)